 Florida began keeping a state register, the Florida Champion Tree Register, in 1975 to recognize the largest tree of each species within this state.
 It now contains hundreds of trees, including the national champions.
 All native and non-invasive naturalized tree species are eligible for nomination.

-The default page displays all trees in the database, listed alphabetically by Common Name.
-Details for an individual tree, including photos, can be viewed by clicking on the PK number located in the first column on the left.
-Trees can be sorted alphanumerically by clicking the up or down arrows next to the column title.
+The default page displays all trees in the database, listed alphabetically by common name.
+Details for an individual tree, including photos, can be viewed by selecting the PK number located in the first column on the left.
+Trees can be sorted alphanumerically by selecting the up or down arrows next to the column title.

 Searching the Database

 - Several search options are available.
 Manually search for a tree by selecting the common or scientific name in the top left box, then typing the name or keyword in the box immediately to the right and selecting the search button.

 - Other options for finding trees include drop-down menus for scientific name, common name, group type, and native or nonnative species.

 - A search may be narrowed by selecting a county.